- Review the sub-sections below

 Ultimately, your success as a Peer Mentor will be dependent on approaching your Mentee in this manner; consistent communication; follow up and follow through.

-Be sure to review the steps to “Successful Mentor Relationships” in Support section of this blog:
+Be sure to review the steps to “Successful Mentor Relationships” in the SUPPORT section of this blog:

 - Starting Out: initiating contact

 - Conclusion: program wrap-up; offer of continued support; friendship